 The Blue Flag beach criteria is a solid statement toward a sustainable planet where people and the natural world thrive together.

-However, and after browsing the 43-page document, plastics are only mentioned four times, and don't seem to represent a threat to marine life and to children that play on the sand.
+However, and after browsing the 43-page document, plastics are only mentioned four times and don't seem to represent a threat to marine life and children who play on the sand.

 In fact, it will be difficult to identify sands without a reasonable amount of small plastic particles.